 About Kenneth C. Davis

 Kenneth C. Davis is the author of Don’t Know Much About® History, which spent 35 consecutive weeks on The New York Times bestseller list, and gave rise to the Don’t Know Much About® series of books and audios, which has a combined in-print total of some 4.7-million copies.
 In June 2011, Don’t Know Much About® History: Anniversary Edition was released by HarperCollins.
 A newly revised, updated and expanded edition of the book that started the series, it now presents a complete survey of American history, from before the arrival of Columbus in 1492 right through the events of the past decade –from 9/11 through the election of Barack Obama and the first years of his administration.

 Other points of note:

-- Davis has spoken about teaching history to teachers’ groups, such as the National Council for the Social Studies, and state and regional Social Studies conferences in Florida, New York, and Massachusetts; he was a presenter at the teacher workshop conferences sponsored by the Gilder-Lehrman Institute for Teaching American History in Kentucky in 2011.
+- Davis has spoken about teaching history to teachers’ groups, such as the National Council for the Social Studies, and state and regional Social Studies conferences in Florida, New York, Maine, Connecticut, and Massachusetts.

 - Davis has begun to use technology to reach out to schools and teachers.
 In Spring 2011, he made his first “Skype Classroom Tour,” with sessions in more than 30 schools around the country via an Internet video connection.
 Since then, he has “virtually visited” approximately 150 schools around the nation and the world.

-- He regularly makes visits to schools, and such venues as the American Museum of Natural History, the New-York Historical Society, James Madison’s Ash-Lawn Highland, and the Smithsonian Institution, where he has hosted “The Don’t Know Much About” game, played with student and family audiences.
+- Davis speaks to both adult and student audiences.
+He regularly visits schools, and has spoken at such venues as the American Museum of Natural History, the New-York Historical Society, the National Constitution Center in Philadelphia, James Madison’s Montpelier, James Monroe’s Ash-Lawn Highland, and the Smithsonian Institution, where he has hosted “The Don’t Know Much About” game, played with student and family audiences.

 - Kenneth C. Davis is a frequent media guest.
 He has appeared on many television and radio shows, including NPR, The Today Show, CBS This Morning, Fox & Friends, C-Span, and CNN.
 He has been a commentator for “All Things Considered,” and has written for the New York Times, CNN.com, and Smithsonian Magazine.
 (See Articles Page)